code-423n4/2023-10-opendollar/README.md

 2. If the ERC-721 token from Vault721 is transfered, so too is the ownership and control of the corresponding safe.
 Meaning only the owner can transfer it or mint debt against it.
 3. Users must exclusively use the ODProxy to interact with their safes.
 4. When a fresh account, which has never interacted with the protocol, receives an NFV via ERC721 transfer, an ODProxy should always be deployed for them.
-5. ODProxy's can not be transfered or change owner.
+5. ODProxy cannot be transfered or change owner.
-6. There is 1 safe for each ERC-721 token, and their IDs always correspond.
+6. There is 1 safe for each ERC-721 token, and the safe ID always corresponds to the NFT ID.
-7. Proper Access Control ensures that transferring safes can only be initiated at the Vault721 .
+7. Proper Access Control ensures that transferring safes can only be performed using the Vault721 .
 8. A user only ever has a single ODProxy deployed for them.
-9. Only the governor role can set an external Renderer contract for the NFV's URI.
+9. Only the governor role can set an external Renderer contract for the NFV's token URI.

 ## Scoping Details